 Line 14 - Rhode Island Checkoff Contributions: Enter amount of checkoff contributions from page 2, RI Checkoff Contributions Schedule, line 33.
 A list of the checkoff contributions can be found on page I-8 of these instructions.
 These checkoff contributions will increase your tax due or reduce your refund.

-Line 15 - Use/Sales Tax Due: Enter the amount of Use/Sales Tax from line 6 of the Individual Consumer's Use/Sales Tax Worksheet located at the top of page I-5.
+Line 15 - Use/Sales Tax Due: Enter the amount of Use/Sales Tax from Schedule U, line 4 or line 8, whichever applies.
+For more information, see the instructions for RI Schedule U on page I-10.